Eastside voters rejecting $345M bond measure for EvergreenHealth in Kirkland

 A bond measure that would have paid for the same projects — but also add a tax of an additional 18 cents per $1,000 of assessed property value on top of what homeowners already paid — failed in the April election.
 On Friday, King County Elections reported 36,101 had voted to approve while 25,650 had voted to reject the revised measure.

-“While the election outcome is not what we had hoped, we so appreciate the feedback and participation of our community residents in the voting process,” EvergreenHealth CEO Jeff Tomlin said in a statement Friday.
+“While the election outcome is not what we had hoped, we so appreciate the participation of our community residents in the voting process,” EvergreenHealth CEO Jeff Tomlin said in a statement Friday.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.